scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 # HTTP Version

-Version strings are often used in protocols to make it easy to evole the protocol.
+Version strings are often used in protocols to make it easy to evolve the protocol.

 With HTTP different versions have different behavior: